Model Training (ModelGenerator)

 Repeatedly specifying the same training parameters can be tedious.
 Training Templates let you define a configuration once and reuse it.

-- Go to Trainings > New training template.
+- Go to Trainings → New training template in the dashboard.

 - Fill out fields like base model, epochs, etc.